HackTricks-wiki/hacktricks/cloud-security/aws-security.md

 #### Concepts

-* &#x20;**Client VPN endpoint:** The resource that you create and configure to enable and manage client VPN sessions.
+* **Client VPN endpoint:** The resource that you create and configure to enable and manage client VPN sessions.
 It is the resource where all client VPN sessions are terminated.
-* &#x20;**Target network:** A target network is the network that you associate with a Client VPN endpoint. **A subnet from a VPC is a target network**.
+* **Target network:** A target network is the network that you associate with a Client VPN endpoint. **A subnet from a VPC is a target network**.
 Associating a subnet with a Client VPN endpoint enables you to establish VPN sessions.
 You can associate multiple subnets with a Client VPN endpoint for high availability.
 All subnets must be from the same VPC.
 Each subnet must belong to a different Availability Zone.
 * **Route**: Each Client VPN endpoint has a route table that describes the available destination network routes.
 Each route in the route table specifies the path for traffic to specific resources or networks.
-* &#x20;**Authorization rules:** An authorization rule **restricts the users who can access a network**.
+* **Authorization rules:** An authorization rule **restricts the users who can access a network**.
 For a specified network, you configure the Active Directory or identity provider (IdP) group that is allowed access.
 Only users belonging to this group can access the specified network. **By default, there are no authorization rules** and you must configure authorization rules to enable users to access resources and networks.
 * **Client:** The end user connecting to the Client VPN endpoint to establish a VPN session.
 End users need to download an OpenVPN client and use the Client VPN configuration file that you created to establish a VPN session.
 * **Client CIDR range:** An IP address range from which to assign client IP addresses.
 Each connection to the Client VPN endpoint is assigned a unique IP address from the client CIDR range.
 You choose the client CIDR range, for example, `10.2.0.0/16`.
 * **Client VPN ports:** AWS Client VPN supports ports 443 and 1194 for both TCP and UDP.
 The default is port 443.